-Effective planning requires access to up-to-date weather and fire information.
+Effective planning requires access to up-to-date weather and fire information, which is generally available through newspapers, radio and television.
 The most up-to-date information is available through the Bureau of Meteorology PH: 1300 659 215 or www.bom.gov.au/sa/.
 This website provides information on weather, seas and hydrology, and some historical data.

 It's the responsibility of the leader to assess the weather before and during the activity.
-This will involve analysing the forecast from various sites which will provide a holistic indication of the weather likely to be experienced.
+This will involve analyzing the forecast from various sites which will provide a holistic indication of the weather likely to be experienced.